alluxd/Allus-Dotfiles/README.md

 Not yet.
 Still planning

 ## To-Do
-❌Set up rofi to look better
+❌ Set up rofi to look better

-..
-Waybar configuration
+⏳ Waybar configuration

-✅Pywal and Pywalfox integration
+✅ Pywal and Pywalfox integration

-✅Notification setup. (needs styling)
+✅ Notification setup. (needs styling)

-❌Spicetify integration
+❌ Spicetify integration

  and some more stuff.